MicrosoftLearning/AZ-2005-Develop-AI-agents-OpenAI-Semantic-Kernel-SDK/Instructions/Labs/lab-02-complete-ai-travel-agent.md

 In this exercise, you use the conversation history to provide context to the large language model (LLM).
 You also adjust the code so that it allows the user to continue the conversation, just like a real chatbot.
 Let's get started!

-1. Modify the code to use a `do`-`while` loop to accept the user's input:
+1. Modify the code to use a do-while loop to accept the user's input:

     ```c#
     string input;